-The high energy radiations from the solar system create momentary flashes of light which may be damaging to the eyes and for our vision.
+The high energy radiations from the solar system create momentary flashes of light which may be damaging to the eyes and our vision.
 Our bones and muscles also deteriorate and there is a loss of bone density.
 The heart also becomes weak in space just like the bones and the muscles.
-Due to lack of gravity in space, the spine straightens out causing the surrounding muscles and bones to weaken and become stiff.
-This may cause the spine to become susceptible to injury when astronauts return to earth.
+Due to the lack of gravity in space, the spine straightens out causing the surrounding muscles and bones to weaken and become stiff.
+This may cause the spine to become susceptible to injury when astronauts return to Earth.

-The intestines digest food, absorb nutrients and water, and remove the undigested food from the body.
+The intestines digest food, absorb nutrients and water, and remove undigested food from the body.
 They also protect the body from enemies because they are always exposed to bacteria and other foreign invaders entering from the outside.
-In other words, the intestines not only digest food and absorb nutrients, they are the largest immune organ in the body.
+In other words, the intestines not only digest food and absorb nutrients, but they are also the largest immune organ in the body.

-Yakult contributes to the health of Astronaut’s
+Yakult contributes to the health of Astronaut

 To improve the health of astronauts, the Japanese Aerospace Exploration Agency (JAXA) signed an agreement with probiotics manufacturer Yakult Honsha (Japan) to study the impact of probiotics on their health.
-This study which commenced in 2016 examines the effect of daily consumption of the Yakult probiotic fermented milk drink on astronauts stationed at the International Space Station (ISS) for long period of time.
+This study which commenced in 2016 examines the effect of daily consumption of the Yakult probiotic fermented milk drink on astronauts stationed at the International Space Station (ISS) for a long period of time.